eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-When the Ankaios Agent gets an add Workload command with the `UpdateWorklaod` message and the runtime of the Workload is unknown, the Agent Manager shall skip this Workload.
+When the Ankaios Agent gets an add Workload command with the `UpdateWorklaod` message and the runtime of the Workload is unknown, the RuntimeManager shall skip this Workload.

 Tags:
-- AgentManager

-Needs:
-- impl
-- utest

-#### Agent Manager stores Workload to Runtime mapping
-`swdd~agent-manager-stores-workload-runtime-mapping~1`

-Status: approved

-When the Ankaios Agent gets an `UpdateWorkload` message with added Workloads and the runtime is known, the Agent shall store the mapping from workload name to runtime name.

-Comment:
-The mapping is needed to be able to stop a workload as the runtime name is not part of the DeleteWorkload message.

-Tags:
-- AgentManager
-- ParameterStorage
+- RuntimeManager

 Needs:
 - impl